Campus Ministries is enlivened by the Catholic faith, bringing together students, faculty and staff in the common search for Veritas - the truth.

 Opportunites for Community

-- Spend time in our lounge (Public Sqaure #390) to study, to meet other students, or just to relax during the day.
+- Spend time in our lounge, Public Sqaure Room 390, to study, meet other students or just to relax during the day.

 - The Campus Ministers and Chaplain are always available if you need someone to talk to.
 No appointment necessary.